What’s in this article

-Malaysia is one of the countries who implements territorial tax system.
-In layman’s term, any income accrued in or derived within Malaysia is liable to corporate tax.
+Malaysia is one of the countries that implements a territorial tax system.
+In layman’s terms, any income accrued in or derived within Malaysia is liable to corporate tax.

 Any resident or non-resident organisations doing business and generating taxable income in Malaysia will be taxed on income from Malaysia.

-However, any Companies, be it private limited Company, Public Limited Company, Limited Liability Partnership, or any other types of business entities, who runs a business and derive income from outside Malaysia but received the fund within Malaysia is normally exempted from tax.
+However, any Company, be it a private limited Company, Public Limited Company, Limited Liability Partnership, or any other type of business entity, that runs a business and derives income from outside Malaysia but receives the funds within Malaysia is normally exempted from tax.
 The more exciting part is that Malaysia has signed double tax agreements with multiple countries, thus companies and individuals can avoid from being double taxed.

 Malaysia Corporate Tax Rate